geophf/logic-programming/prolog/p99/README.md

 A binary tree is either empty or it is composed of a root element and two successors, which are binary trees themselves.

-In Prolog we represent the empty tree by the atom 'nil' and the non-empty tree by the term t(X,L,R), where X denotes the root node and L and R denote the left and right subtree, respectively.
+In Prolog we represent the empty tree by the atom `nil` and the non-empty tree by the term `t(X,L,R)`, where `X` denotes the root node and `L` and `R` denote the left and right subtree, respectively.
 The example tree depicted opposite is therefore represented by the following Prolog term:

 ```